 The earliest Penguin imprints were released under the Series Title of “The Bodley Head” a publishing business co-founded by Mr Lane’s uncle, John Lane.

-The books were colour-coded, the initial colours were orange for fiction, blue for biography and green for crime and the first published included titles by Ernest Hemingway (“A Farewell to Arms”) (our featured image) and Agatha Christie (“The Mysterious Affair at Styles”).
+The books were colour-coded, the initial colours were orange for fiction, blue for biography and green for crime – please see the titles reproduced below – and the first published included titles by Ernest Hemingway (“A Farewell to Arms”) (our featured image) and Agatha Christie (“The Mysterious Affair at Styles”).

 Design was essential to Penguin’s success and it was essentially very simple with three horizontal bands across the book – two of which were colour-coded.
 The initial design of the Penguin logo was by office junior, Edward Young.
 There is little doubt that the immediacy of recognition contributed enormously to the success of this iconic British publishing house.